bmmashat/the-day-i-opened-the-fridge/DevLog.md

 ### Day 4 (May 7, 2019)
 Alright.
 I decided to make this game as my final project for my writing in games class (TCS 191).
 I just pitched it and people seem to be very excited..
 Which makes me nervous!
 [Here is my pitch](https://docs.google.com/presentation/d/1YInIJs9fiFnqte8Hz3Ug0oyNnVhcQ6Ftg02fu3GRNAI/edit?usp=sharing). <br>
 I'm now having second thoughts..
 Shall I make it using Ren'Py or?
 Well, for now I will just focus on the writing and then worry later about the UI.

+### Day 5 (May 10, 2019)
+I spent more time polishing part one and reducing it to 113 lines! (was 196 lines).
+I still think it's too long though.
+Need to do some playtesting.
+I made a prototype on ink.
+It's accessible [here](https://bmmashat.itch.io/the-day-i-opened-the-fridge-part-one).